Alain-L/quellog/docs/json-export.md

 ## Design Philosophy

-The JSON export provides **complete raw data** without client-side calculations, allowing you to:
+The JSON export provides **quellog's complete analysis data structures** with all metrics pre-calculated, ready for programmatic consumption.
+This allows you to:

-- Reconstruct the full analysis from exported data
-- Perform custom aggregations and filtering
+- Consume analysis results without rendering logic
-- Build your own dashboards and visualizations
+- Build custom visualizations and dashboards
+- Integrate with monitoring and alerting systems
-- Archive analysis results for historical comparison
+- Archive analysis snapshots for historical comparison
+- Perform additional filtering or aggregations on individual events

-Each section exports both:
+Each section exports:
+- **Aggregated metrics**: all counts, totals, averages, and percentiles already calculated
-- **Raw events**: individual log entries with timestamps and metrics
+- **Individual events**: timestamped entries for custom analysis and drill-down
-- **Query metadata**: normalized queries with their statistics (when applicable)
+- **Query metadata**: normalized queries with their complete statistics (when applicable)

+The only thing **not** included is text formatting—all the analytical work is done.

 ## JSON Structure